 In a tweet, Deputy national treasurer for the Chamisa led MDC-T faction Charlton Hwende appealed for funding to put up paid adverts on radio and television.

-Charlton Hwende is a Zimbabwe politician who is currently the MDC-T deputy treasurer general.
-Read More About Charlton Hwende
+Charlton Hwende is a Zimbabwe politician who was once MDC-T deputy treasurer general.
+He contested in the July 2018 elections as part of the MDC Alliance.
+He won becoming Member of Parliament for Kuwadzana East Read More About Charlton Hwende

 Welshman Ncube is a Zimbabwean lawyer and politician who led a new Movement for Democratic Change (MDC) faction after the split of the initial MDC party in 2005.
 Read More About Welshman Ncube